swiss-territorial-data-lab/proj-borderpoints/README.md

 If some overlap between tiles is required:

 ```
-python scripts/data_preparation/get_point_bbox_size.py
+python scripts/sandbox/get_point_bbox_size.py config/config_sandbox.yaml
 ```

-The configuration is the one from `prepare_data.py`.<br>
-It produces a csv file with the info about the max size of border points at each scale.
+It produces a csv file with the info about the maximum size of border points at each scale.
+The file must then be passed as parameter in the data preparation.

 **Dataset with GT**